 Living things need to eat in order to give their bodies the energy to accomplish daily tasks.
 The problem is that humans have developed extremely delicious, high-calorie food along with machines and tools that make our daily tasks easier.
 This means we take in way more energy than what is necessary for how we now live our lives.
 We don’t chase down food and kill it in the forest; we drive to the store and buy it.
 We don’t roam the plains, rebuilding our homes frequently; we mostly stay put, with few of us building homes with our own two hands.
 So we are left with a population that carries around extra food energy as body fat.
 In order to look and feel more fit, we need to figure out a way to balance our intake and our output.
 Once you figure that out, you’ll have fewer health problems, more energy throughout the day, and you’ll be beating the men or ladies (whichever your preference) off with a stick.
-It’s hard work, but worth it to get rid of fat through balance rather than some fly-by-night diet scheme.
+It’s hard work, but worth it to get rid of fat through hard work rather than some fly-by-night diet scheme.